-It is generally alluring for the speakers and subwoofer to be tuned to about a similar recurrence.
+It is generally alluring for the speakers and subwoofer to be tuned to a similar recurrence.

 Why Use Line Out?

-The biggest advantage for line out is that you don’t have to worry about feedback and that you can model the tone without worrying about positioning, angles, mics and so on.
+The biggest advantage of line out is that you don’t have to worry about feedback and that you can model the tone without worrying about positioning, angles, mics, and so on.